-Thanks to a grant award from our partners at the Mid-Iowa Health Foundation, Healthy Birth Day, Inc. has been able to create a faith-based toolkit for ministers to begin including Count the Kicks education in their ministries.
+Thanks to a grant award from Mid-Iowa Health Foundation, Healthy Birth Day, Inc. has been able to create a faith-based toolkit for ministers to include Count the Kicks education in their ministries.
 We are committed to reaching pregnant moms where they are.
 Expectant parents have told us that this includes places of worship and fellowship.
 We follow models of best practice for engaging the faith community in public health programming when developing a stillbirth prevention tool kit for the faith community.
-We see this as an opportunity not only to spread the message of kick counting, but as a way to build new community partnerships and engage in broader efforts to address health and racial inequalities at large.
+We see this as an opportunity to not only spread the message of kick counting, but as a way to build new community partnerships and engage in broader efforts to address health and racial inequalities at large.
 Much of our focus in faith-based outreach is with traditionally black churches.

 Here’s why.
 Every year in the U.S. 24,000 babies are born still, according to the CDC.
 A disproportionate number of babies are born still to African American, Hispanic and Native American women.
 According to the CDC, a black woman is more than twice as likely to lose her baby to stillbirth than her white neighbor, colleague, friend.
 Approximately 6,900 African American babies are lost to stillbirth each year in our country.